 EERE has substantial involvement in all projects funded via cooperative agreement.
-See Section VI.B.x Statement of Substantial Involvement of the FOA for more information on what substantial involvement may involve.
+See Section VI.B.x. of the FOA for more information on what substantial involvement may involve.

 ii.
-Funding Agreements with Federally Funded Research and Development Center (FFRDCs)
+Funding Agreements with Federally Funded Research and Development Center (FFRDCs)66

 In most cases, FFRDCs are funded independently of the remainder of the project team.
 The FFRDC then executes an agreement with any non-FFRDC project team members to arrange work structure, project execution, and any other matters.
 Regardless of these arrangements, the entity that applied as the prime recipient for the project will remain the prime recipient for the project.
 See Section III.E.
-Other Eligibility Requirements.